PRANK CALLS and the LAW

 Recording prank calls: Is it legal to make prank calls?
 Is it legal to record them?
 Do I need permission to release an album of calls, or to post calls on the Internet, or to give calls to a radio station to air, or to give to friends, or anything other than listening to them by myself in my basement?
 Over the years I have consulted with 6 attorneys to get the full picture and the right answers about the laws.
 You have to speak to lawyers who specialize in things like privacy law and entertainment law to learn about this stuff.
 The things you need to worry most about are wiretapping laws, invasion of privacy, copyrights, obscene, harassing or threatening calls, and trademark infringement.

 DISCLAIMER: I am not a lawyer.
 The information on this page should not be relied upon as any kind of "legal advice" nor should it be construed as encouragement to make prank calls or break the law.
-The accuracy of the information on this page is not guaranteed, may be out dated and may not be all encompassing.
+The accuracy of the information on this page is not guaranteed (laws are constantly changing), may be out dated and may not be all encompassing.
 Do not make prank calls!
 If you are planning to make any prank call then always consult with a lawyer first.
-This page is posted for entertainment purposes only.
+This page is posted for entertainment purposes only!

 Is wiretapping legal or illegal in your state?
 It's a moot discussion if you are releasing a prank call album.
 You will need permission anyway!